Today, I’m going to tell you a story about why I could have been a passionate brand advocate for a local arcade.

 Plus, winter can be long in Maine, especially when you are a bit of a hyperactive nutcase who has a fairly low tolerance for activities that involve sitting still.

-So, when you don’t want to face the cold you participate in slightly more active indoor activities—including skeeball, pool, bowling, and other arcade games.
+So, when you don’t want to face the cold, you participate in slightly more active indoor activities—including skeeball.

 Anyway, I’m a skeeball champion.

 Let’s just leave it at that.

 And as I mentioned, I won the arcade high score.

 This is an accomplishment many dream of, but few reach.

 The Life of a Skeeball Champion